qmk/qmk_firmware/users/ericgebhart/readme.md

 Switching LANG_IS before adding a new map will cause that map to use LANG keycodes and keymap chunks when building the map.

-Enabling BEPO, will cause bepo versions of the chosen layers to be added to the keymap.
-The Bepo base layer only exists for Bepo.
+Enabling a second locale to bepo, will cause bepo versions of the chosen layers to be added to the keymap.

-This is all incorporated into _map.h_.

 ### defining a locale.